mdavidson9/docs.balsamiq.com/content/cloud/intro.md

 Balsamiq Cloud introduces a new concept: [Spaces](https://docs.balsamiq.com/cloud/spaces/).

-If you've used any other version of Balsamiq you'll already be familiar with Projects and wireframes.
+If you've used any other version of Balsamiq, you'll already be familiar with [projects](https://docs.balsamiq.com/cloud/projects/) and wireframes.
 A group of wireframes make up a project and, in Cloud, a group of projects make up a Space.

 ![Spaces contain... -> Projects contain... -> Wireframes](//media.balsamiq.com/img/support/docs/cloud/spaces-projects-wireframes.png)